Do you want to make a difference to the health of populations?

 |Block 3: Major Project, 3 Master Level Units||Master of Public Health|

-With a Master of Public Health you will gain an understanding of the systemic, social, behavioral and cultural determinants of the health of populations, with the goal of improving health.
+With a Master of Public Health you will gain an understanding of the systemic, social, behavioural and cultural determinants of the health of populations, with the goal of improving health.

-At the University of Tasmania you have the opportunity to choose a specialisation stream in the following areas: Remote and Polar Health, Epidemiology, Health Services, Environment, Disease and Food.
+At the University of Tasmania you have the opportunity to choose a specialisation stream in the following areas: Epidemiology; Health Services and Environment, Disease and Food.

 Our epidemiology stream is for students interested in pursuing an academic career in health research, planning and evaluation of programs and policy formulation.
 Develop critical thinking, analytic and problem solving skills.